Women Build FAQ

 Question: How do homeowners feel about their homes being built by women?

 Answer: Women Build projects are completed on the same schedule and blueprints as other Habitat builds and are subjected to the same quality controls and inspections.
+For single women heads of household, a Women Build is even more engaging and empowering.
+Women and men alike have great respect and gratitude for the women volunteers and for the skills they acquire working side by side.
 The homeowners are thrilled to finally have a home.
-For single mothers, a Women Build is even more empowering.
-Women and men alike have great respect and gratitude for the women volunteers and for the skills they acquire working side by side.

-Question: What do you do if there is a male homeowner?
+Question: What do you do if there is a male homeowner candidate?

-Answer: Male homeowners build right alongside women volunteers.
+Answer: Male homeowner candidates build right alongside women volunteers.